 Ealiest form of GP2GP created

 I also introduced data transfer on CDs to save the reams of paper printed out when patients moved practice.
 This introduced me to the clinical directors of the main clinical computing companies, holding a rare (for them!) summit meeting at the PCT and getting them to join me for lunch in a local pub afterwards.
 It was also around this time I came across the Primary Health Care Specialist Group, never dreaming I would one day be coerced to become its Chair!

 The NHS is a vast, very strange beast, and it takes years to understand it.
 You have probably just started to get a handle on it when the next reorganisation comes along.
 Sadly these huge disruptions have dreadful effects on staff morale, and I believe often patients suffer too.
 By 2008 I had had enough, and an email call ‘anyone want me’ produced an invitation within the hour to work for EMIS, which I did for 18 months, before they ran out of work for me.
 I decided to take the plunge and go independent, enrolling with agencies, then creating my own company.
 My first contract was working for NHS London rolling out sexual health services in conjunction with the Terrence Higgins Trust.
 Arranging sites in parks for condom drops might be some people’s cup of tea, but I was relieved when that one came to an end, and an East London PCT picked me up to work with their most poorly performing practices.
 That was more like it!
 I met some lovely people who were really struggling, and it was wonderful to show them how a few small changes could make such a difference.
 That went down so well I was asked to stay on, for three years in fact.
 I managed to put in QUTE and implement EMIS Web for all of them,

 So that’s me!

-Volunteering demands have crept up, and the parents of our six grandchildren need a certain amount of help, which is why three days a week is the maximum I can consider now.
+Volunteering demands have crept up, and the parents of our seven grandchildren need a certain amount of help, which is why three days a week is the maximum I can consider now.